 When shipping a computer to us for any reason, several steps need followed before sending it in.

 For repairs of most hardware level failures, such as LCD, motherboard, and power supply replacement, the hard drive doesn’t need included.
 We will use a substitute drive for testing after repairs are completed.
-If the hard drive is causing problems, the issues may be software related, or you would like a fresh copy of Ubuntu installed, please include the drive.
+If the hard drive is causing problems, the issues may be software related, or you would like a fresh copy of the operating system installed, please include the drive.
 We will do all testing with our drives, and will boot the included drive.
 If provided, we will use credentials to test the existing OS by logging in.

 If the hard drive is included with the shipment, please backup all important data.
-We will try out best to not destroy any data, but we are not responsible for any lost data during the repair.
+We will try our best to not destroy any data, but we are not responsible for any lost data during the repair.
 Methods for backing up data include:

 |Cloud Storage||Use a cloud storage system, such as Google Drive, Dropbox, or Mega to sync your data remotely.
 Put all important files into the desktop folder, or use the web interface to backup any important.|